terminal-labs/deep_collections/presentation.md

 #### Type

-Is the dot product a dict?
+Is the dotty product a dict?
 What is it?

 #### Input Issues